Sweenderella/MATRIX/README.md

 Unified Intelligent X-AI Reasoning and SNOMED-CT Attribution</h4>
 The increasing impact of carbon emissions from automobiles on public health and climate necessitates accessible tools to inform individuals and policymakers.
-This paper introduces an AI-driven system called NEXUS that predicts tailpipe emissions using carbon emission data from various cars and contextualizes these predictions within the appropriate regulatory
+This research project introduces an AI-driven system called NEXUS that predicts tailpipe emissions using carbon emission data from various cars and contextualizes these predictions within the appropriate regulatory